-Welcome to County Argyle!
-Located in sunny Central Florida, we sell one of a kind jewelry, wind chimes and household gifts – all handmade from recycled vintage silverware and salvaged hardware.
-We also feature a curated collection of truly amazing vintage jewelry from around the world.
+Located in sunny Central Florida, our County Argyle team focuses on two unique crafts: our own one-of-a-kind jewelry, wind chimes and household gifts - all handmade from recycled vintage silverware and salvaged hardware - and our curated collection of truly amazing vintage jewelry from around the world.

-When we began nearly ten years ago we sold almost exclusively through local farmers markets.
-Since then we have continued to add new and unexpected lines of local, handmade and unique accessories.
+When we began over ten years ago we sold almost exclusively through local farmers markets.
+Since then we have continued to add new and unexpected lines of handmade, vintage and unique accessories.
 Our mission is to make sure that you discover something new every time you come to see us.

 Today we spend much of the year on the road, showcasing our wares at events across the eastern U. S. From week to week, you may find us at a Scottish Highland game, a regional folk festival, a bluegrass music jam, an upcycled craft market or something entirely new.
 We also sell through a select number of boutiques and galleries in our region.